Whenever a new company pops up in an industry, it’s best to wait on it. You need to see if they’re the real deal.

 Although Smile Direct Club has been around longer, Candid seems to be SDC’s biggest competitor.

 Both companies offer their services to those with mildly misaligned teeth.
-And both companies turn away about 10-20% of their clients, referring them to local dental professionals.
+And both companies turn away about 10-20% of customers with more complex cases.

 Candid vs Invisalign

 Some people have said Invisalign is more comfortable than other aligners, but that can greatly vary from person to person.
-They are known as the clearest trays out there, so if it’s important to you that your aligners are not noticeable, then that will be a deciding factor.
+They are known as the clearest trays out there, so if it’s important to you that your aligners are not noticeable, that could also be a deciding factor.

-One big difference is that Invisalign requires you to have the impressions done by a dental professional, making them more exact than an at-home impression kit.
-That is, unless you’re confident that you can get a precise molding on your own.
+One big difference is that Invisalign requires you to have the impressions done by a dental professional instead of using an at-home impression kit.
+Invisalign also uses buttons and attachments on their aligners, and require in-person appointments throughout treatment.

 Candid vs ClearCorrect